bunnysayzz/AppleAI/README.md

    - Drag Apple AI.app to your Applications folder
    - Launch the app from Applications or Spotlight
    - If you see a security warning, go to System Settings > Privacy & Security and click "Open Anyway"

-2. **Initial Setup**
-   - Click the Apple AI icon in the menu bar
-   - Go to Preferences (⌘,) to configure your API keys
-   - Enter API keys for the AI services you plan to use
-   - Optional: Enable iCloud sync if desired

-3. **Using the App**
-   - Click the menu bar icon or press ⌘⌥Space to open
-   - Select an AI assistant from the dropdown menu
-   - Start typing your question or prompt
-   - Use ⌘⌥1 through ⌘⌥6 to quickly switch assistants
-   - ⌘K to clear the current conversation
-   - ⌘S to save important conversations

 ## License